We designed Lightform Creator to use a simple and intuitive workflow to create amazing projected AR content.

 If you would like to return to the default mode (i.e., switch away from a particular masking tool you've selected) press

 The layers panel consists of surfaces.
-Each surface can contain its own smart group of content, masks, effects, or structures.
-Adjusting or warping the mask of the surface will apply to all of the content within that surface.
+Each surface can contain its own group of assets: effects, generators, videos, or images.

 Layers can be selected, reordered, renamed, locked, and hidden.
 When a layer is selected in the Layers Panel or the Artboard, all of its properties are revealed in the Property Panel.